The Bankrate promise

 However, the more frequent rate revision can also be a drawback.
 A six-month policy gives the insurance company two chances each year to increase your premium.
 Depending on your driving record and other rating factors, you could see a premium increase twice per year instead of just once.

 Benefits of 12-month car insurance

-The biggest advantage of a 12-month car insurance policy is that your rate will only change once per year, unless you make changes.
+The biggest advantage of a 12-month car insurance policy is that your rate is locked in for a full year, unless you make changes.
 This could be ideal for people who have recently filed a claim or gotten a ticket, as it may take longer for a car insurance company to apply a surcharge.
 Increases due to driving incidents are typically applied at the renewal period, so having only one renewal each year can be beneficial.

 However, this does not mean that your premium stays the same for your entire 12-month policy period.
 If you make changes to the policy like adding a driver, changing a vehicle or updating your coverage, your premium will change midterm.

 How do I know which policy is right for me?